jaytimm/google-ngrams-and-r/README.md

 grams[, corp := NULL]  #n = 120,920,432, 3.2Gb
 ```

-The 25k most frequent forms occurring in all eight generations.
-This could be rethought perhaps -- but fine for now + demo purposes.
+As our interest is utlimately in changes in word distributions historically, we next identify the 25k most frequent forms in our 5-gram corpus that occur in all eight generations.

 ``` r
 top25k <- grams[, list(freq = sum(freq), gens = length(unique(quarter))),